 Once it dried, I traced the shape of the pumpkin leaf onto the burlap, folded it over and cut them both at the same time.
 After I cut them, I painted veins onto the leaves to add a pop of color.

-I grabbed a branch from one of the trees in my backward fro the stem.
-I twisted floral wire around it and poked it through the middle of the green section with a bar in between so that I could twist the wire tight so the stem wouldn’t come loose.
+I grabbed a branch from one of the trees in my backward for the stem.
+I twisted floral wire around it and poked it through the middle of the green section with a bar in between so that I could twist the wire tight so the stem wouldn't come loose.

 I found green twine wire and shaped it into two leaves.
 I used the entire length of wire to make the vine twirl with a marker and then make the first leaf outline and then make the second leaf outline and finish off with another twirl (hopefully the photo makes more sense than my description)